golixdotcom/guides/README.md

 12. The version number of a record should be indicated in its file name by the inclusion of ‘d’ followed by the version number and, where applicable, ‘d’ indicating ‘draft version’.
 13. Avoid using non-alphanumeric characters in file names.

-#Examples of how to Name Tutorials
+# Examples of how to Name Tutorials

 - WhatIsCryptocurrency?
 - HistoryOfMoney
-- HowToPlaceaLimitOrderOnGolix?
+- HowToPlaceALimitOrderOnGolix?
 - HowToCancelPendingOrderOnGolix?
 - WhatIsAnOrderbook?
 -